Polynomial methods to construct inputs for uniformly ensemble reachable linear systems: Elements of Approximation Theory

 \section{Elements of Approximation Theory}

-In this section we discuss results from approximation theory for which constructive proofs are available.
+In this section we discuss results from approximation theory{,} for which constructive proofs are available.
 The presented results are due to Bernstein, Runge, Weierstrass and Walsh.
-Note that the definite result in this context is the famous Mergelyan's Theorem saying that a continuous function $f \colon K \to \C$ can be uniformly approximated by polynomials if $K$ is compact, $\C\setminus K$ is connected and $f$ is analytic in the interior of $K$, cf. \cite[Chap.~III, \S~2, Theorem~1]{gaier1987}.
+Note that the definite result in this context is the famous Mergelyan's Theorem{,} saying that a continuous function $f \colon K \to \C$ can be uniformly approximated by polynomials if $K$ is compact, $\C\setminus K$ is connected and $f$ is analytic in the interior of $K$, cf. \cite[Chap.~III, \S~2, Theorem~1]{gaier1987}.
 However, its highly ingenious method of proof is not constructive.
-Therefore we will present some special cases which can be proofed constructively and provide the ground for the computational Methods~S1 and~S2.
-This will be presented in the Section~\ref{sec:approx_runge_weier}.
-Moreover, in Section~\ref{sec:approx_walsh} we present some extension of the classical approximation theorems by Runge and Weierstrass, which were derived by Walsh more then twenty years before Mergelyan's result.
+Therefore we will present some special cases which can be {proved} constructively and prepare the ground for the computational methods in Section~\ref{sec:poly_si_methods}. {In} Section~\ref{sec:approx_weier} we recall known explicit versions of the classical Weierstrass approximation theorems.
+Moreover, in Section~\ref{sec:approx_runge} we present an explicit treatment of the approximating polynomial in Runge's Little Theorem.
+In Section~\ref{sec:appox_walsh} {we} present a detailed derivation of some of Walsh's results on complex approximation.
+Note that these results appeared more then twenty years before Mergelyan's result.